wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

 For example, the endpoint for the simple stock quote sample is `http://localhost:9000/services/SimpleStockQuoteService`.

 Endpoints are independant of transports, which allows you to use the same endpoint with multiple transports.
-When you configure a message mediation sequence or a proxy service to handle the incoming message, you can specify which transport to use and the endpoint to which the message will be sent.
+When you configure a message mediation sequence or a proxy service to handle the incoming message, you can specify which transport to use and the endpoint to which the message is sent.

 ## Classification of Endpoints